 6. Queenstown Day Trips by Car

-But we made two fantastic short trips out from Queenstown, first to Arrowtown in the north and then to Kingston in the south.
+Then there were two fantastic day trips out from Queenstown, first north to Arrowtown and then south to Kingston.

-Arrowtown is an old mining town with historic buildings, it’s a very pretty place.
+Arrowtown is an old mining town with many historic buildings, a very pretty place.
 Kingston is a tiny community at the southern edge of Lake Wakatipu.
-We went there since we wanted to drive along Wakatipu lakeshore and see the lake and Kingston was where we turned back.
+We didn’t go to Kingston for the village itself, but wanted to see the whole Wakatipu lakeshore and the little village was where the lake ended.

 7. Queenstown to Mount Cook

-As we didn’t travel longer south from Queenstown we turned back towards Christchurch.
-We took the road to Mount Cook National Park that has the highest peaks of South Island.
-And to see more peaks and snow we took the Crown Range mountain road to Wanaka.
+At this stage it was the time to turn back and start driving towards Christchurch.
+We took the road to Mount Cook National Park where the highest peaks of the South Island are.
+For even more peaks and snow, we first took the Crown Range mountain road to Wanaka.

 8. Short Walks in Mount Cook National Park

-We were now on the top of New Zealand, and we were that even when we didn’t climb Mount Cook, 3754 m.
-Instead we walked two short hikes: to Tasman Glacier and to Mueller Glacial Lake.
+Now we were right on the top of New Zealand, without even climbing Mount Cook, 3754 m.
+We only took two short hikes, one to the Tasman Glacier and the other to the Mueller Glacial Lake.

-Aoraki Mount Cook National Park looked stunning in clear autumn weather.
-I think autumn is the best time to visit New Zealand, the weather is very clear and autumn colors fantastic.
+Aoraki Mount Cook National Park can’t look any better than in this clear autumn weather.
+In general, autumn is the best time to visit New Zealand when the weather is clear and autumn colors show their best.

-We stayed a night in a camping centre south of Aoraki village and as we suddenly got some problems with our gas bottle we exceptionally prepared our dinner in the campsite kitchen, together with German climbers and Chinese tourists.
+We stayed a night in a camping centre south of Aoraki Village.
+Being independent at all other times, here we got some problems with the gas bottle and cooked our dinner in the campsite kitchen, together with German climbers and Chinese families.

 9. Mount Cook to Christchurch

-And then, last but not least, there was the long 370 km drive to Christchurch in green Canterbury farming landscape.
+And then, last but not least, there was the long 370 km drive to Christchurch, through the green hills of Canterbury.

-Lake Tekapo has the famous Church of the Good Shepherd on the lake’s edge and there are the Tekapo Hot Springs located next to the holiday park.
-And one more thing on the way to Christchurch: the turquoise Rakaia Gorge.
+Lake Tekapo has the famous Church of the Good Shepherd on the lake’s edge and there are also hot springs located next to the local holiday park.

-And then, we were in Christchurch, a city recovering from a severe earthquake.
-We took a tram ride and the cable car to the top of Banks Peninsula where we hiked, once more before taking our flight back to Sydney and on to Europe.
+And then, suddenly, we were back in Christchurch, a city recovering from a severe earthquake.
+In Christchurch we took a tram ride through the city and the cable car to the top of Banks Peninsula.
+On the top we hiked.
+It was our last hike in New Zealand before taking the flight back to Sydney and on to Europe.